-The Learning Council is supported by Tracey (EY & KS1) and Steven (KS2).
+The Learning Council is supported by Steven (Assistant Headteacher).
 It replaces the original school council in regards to its aims and objectives.
 Council members are selected by their class teachers and peers in a democratic vote at the start of the academic year.
+Meetings take place fortnightly with a range of children from Years 2 - 6.

 To advise the Headteacher, Senior Leadership Team and teaching staff on: